Knicks vs Celtics Prediction — AI Finds CAN'T MISS NBA Lines & Props (May 07)

 New York vs. Boston Odds

-AI algorithm Remi is pouring through loads of data on each line.
+Remi is pouring through loads of data on each player.
 In fact, anytime the New York vs Boston trends are analyzed, there’s always several intriguing trends to key in on.
-Not to mention games played at extreme hostile environments almost always follow normal, predictable patterns.
+Not to mention games played at extreme temps seemingly never follow normal, predictable betting trends.

 New York vs Boston Opening Odds